louissabri/me/set4/readme.md

 7/7/22 12:50 it has taken me aaaaaages to understand how to drill into nested collections and pull an element out.
 I must have missed something fundamental early on, had to go back to the week 2 lecture so I could understand.

 Was such a great feeling when I finally figured it out.
 Both understanding how it works and the correct syntax felt like a nightmare.

+13/07/22 17:29 Just cracked the pokedex.
+I went through the range low - high and appended the height of each pokemon into a list, the plan was then to search that list and pull the index of the highest value (tallest pokemon in the range) and use that to pull the required data for the tallest pokemon.
+I spent some time trying to write a binary search algo to go through the heightlist and pull out the tallest value lol.
+Eventually I realised how silly that approach was and decided to google my way out of the problem, discovering python's "max" and "index" functions, ultimatley solving the problem.
+I was too stubbornly set on finding a solution myself and ended up wasting time on that silly binary search.